TandiweP/100-days-of-code/log.md

 **Today's Progress**: Practiced OOP, completed P section of course, planned out a practice app (animals making thier sounds)

 **Thoughts** I'm excited to write my first OOP.
 I'm looking into how I want to do the images of the animals.

+### Day 10: 7/27 Wednesday
+**Today's Progress**: Got sucked into a rabbit hole researching and comparing apps.
+Reviewed some practice code.
+Most of what I did today was really interview prep.

+**Thoughts** I didn't get to actually code today, but there was a lot of studying and research.